tcsawyer/tcsawyer.github.io/cv.md

 “Revisiting the Production of the Z-text of Piers Plowman” (In Preparation)

-“Memories of the Present: Medievalism, Imagination, and Civilization in N.K.
+“Memories of the Global Present: Medievalism, Imagination, and Civilization in N.K.
 Jemisin’s _The Fifth Season_, Arkady Martine’s _A Memory Called Empire_, and Rebecca Roanhorse’s _Black Sun_” (In Preparation)

 “Reading Much, Forgetting More: The Afterlifes of the _Apocalypsis goliae episcopi_ in Print and Translation.”
 (In Preparation)

 ### Creative

-_Exemplar_.
-A tabletop board game structured around late-medieval manuscript compilation.

 _Purgatory’s Ponzi_.
 A tabletop board game that uses prayer as currency, inspired by Dante’s _Purgatorio_.

 # Papers Presented

+(Session Organizer) with Zachary Hines.
+“Postmedieval Collections and Compilations.”
+Congress of the New Chaucer Society.
+July 2024.
+Pasadena, CA.

+“Heaven’s Currency: Prayer, Debt, and Value in _Purgatorio_ and the _House of Fame_.”
+Congress of the New Chaucer Society.
+Panel: Debt and Indebtedness I: Indebted Communities.
+July 2024.
+Pasadena, CA.

+“Speculative Medievalisms in _A Memory Called Empire_.”
+International Congress on Medieval Studies.
+Panel: Science Fiction Medievalisms (3): Complex Readings.
+May 2025.
+Kalamazoo, MI.

+(Sub-theme Organizer) “The Craft of Self.”
+Sewanee Medieval Colloquium.
+April 2024.
+Sewanee, TN.

+“Plagiarism and Personhood in Michael of Cornwall’s _Invectives_ against Henry of Avranches.”
+Sewanee Medieval Colloquium.
+Panel: Community Identity in Literature.
+April 2024.
+Sewanee, TN.

 “Examining Variance without Variants: Bodley 851 and the Early Circulation of the C-Text of _Piers Plowman_.”
 Meeting of the International Piers Plowman Society.
-Panel: The Manuscripts of _Piers Plowman_.
+Panel: The Manuscripts of Piers Plowman.
 July 2023.
-London, U.K.
+London, U.K. [paper withdrawn for lack of funding]

 “Abstraction and Exemplarity in Medieval-themed Board Games.”
 International Congress on Medieval Studies.
 Panel: Games and Medievalism II: Reading Games in Medieval Culture.
 May, 2023.
 Kalamazoo, MI.